Body of New Hampshire Marine killed in helicopter crash comes home

 The body of one of five Marines killed when their helicopter went down in the mountains outside San Diego during a storm was brought back to his home state of New Hampshire on Tuesday and a procession was held in his honor.

-Jack Casey, 26, of Dover, was a pilot aboard the CH-53E helicopter that went down during a training exercise on Feb.
+Jack Casey, 26, of Dover, New Hampshire, was a pilot aboard the CH-53E helicopter that went down during a training exercise on Feb.
 7.

 He and the other four were assigned to Marine Heavy Helicopter Squadron 361, Marine Aircraft Group 16, 3rd Marine Aircraft Wing and were based at Marine Corps Air Station Miramar in San Diego.